The Trans-Pacific Partnership: Empowering Corporations to Attack Nations

 Incentivizing Corporations to Offshore Our Jobs and Attack Our Laws

 How could multinational corporations attack domestic health, environmental and financial protections on which we all rely and that local companies have to follow?
-The TPP contains a provision known as Investor-State Dispute Settlement (ISDS).
-ISDS would give multinational firms stunning new powers , including the ability to challenge new policies – from Wall Street regulations to climate change protections – because the corporations claim the policies violate the new TPP rights and frustrate the corporations' "expectations" of they should be treated.
+The TPP contained a provision known as Investor-State Dispute Settlement (ISDS).
+The ISDS provision in the TPP would have given multinational firms stunning new powers, including the ability to challenge new policies – from Wall Street regulations to climate change protections – because the corporations claim the policies violate the new TPP rights and frustrate the corporations' "expectations" of they should be treated.

-If a tribunal rules against a challenged policy, there is no limit to the amount of taxpayer money it can order the government to pay the multinational corporation.
+Under ISDS, if a tribunal rules against a challenged policy, there is no limit to the amount of taxpayer money it can order the government to pay the multinational corporation.
 The amount is based on the "expected future profits" the tribunal surmises that the corporation would have earned in the absence of the public policy it is attacking.
-Under existing U.S. pacts, tribunals have ordered nearly $3 billion in taxpayer compensation to multinational firms , and more than $70 billion is pending.
+Under existing U.S. pacts, tribunals have ordered nearly $3 billion in taxpayer compensation to multinational firms, and more than $70 billion is pending.

 Visit www.isdscorporateattacks.org to learn more.

 Reports and Memos | Press Room | Congress Speaks Out | Civil Society Speaks Out

 - Updated Quote Sheet: Selected Government Statements and Actions Against Investor-State Dispute Settlement (October 19, 2016)